mviniciusca/warriorfolio/README.md

 3. Create a `.env` file by copying the `.env.example` file
 4. Update the `.env` file with the appropriate database credentials
 5. Run `php artisan key:generate` to generate an application key
+6. Run `php artisan storage:link` to creates a symbolic link between the storage directory and the public directory.
-7. Run `php artisan migrate` to create database tables
+7. Run `php artisan migrate --seed` to create database tables and seed the database: Warriorfolio comes with some defaults values in DatabaseSeeder.

-The default username is 'warriorfolio@test.dev' and the default password is 'admin'
+> :warning: **Note**: The default username is **'warriorfolio@test.dev'** and the default password is **'admin'**.
+It's recommended to delete this user and create a new set of credentials.

-8. Run `php artisan make:filament-user` to create a user for the administrative panel
+1. Run `php artisan make:filament-user` to create a user for the administrative panel
-9. Run `npm install` to install dependencies
+2. Run `npm install` to install dependencies
-10. Run `php artisan serve` to start the application
+3. Run `php artisan serve` to start the application
-11. Visit `http://localhost:8000/admin` in your web browser to access the application
+4. Visit `http://localhost:8000/admin` in your web browser to access the application
-12. Go to Pages and create a new page
+5. Go to Pages and create a new page
-13. Set `add to blocks`, choose `Page Body` with the slug `/` and the title `Home`
+6. Set `add to blocks`, choose `Page Body` with the slug `/` and the title `Home`
-14. Save
+7. Save
-15. Go to `http://localhost:8000` to view the application
+8. Go to `http://localhost:8000` to view the application

 ## Dependencies
 - Laravel 10